Bristol, Connecticut

 Bristol is a suburban city located in Hartford County, Connecticut, United States, 20 mi southwest-west of Hartford.
 The city is also 120 miles southwest from Boston, and approximately 100 miles northeast of New York City.
+The city is part of the Naugatuck Valley Planning Region.
 As of the 2020 census, the population of the city was 60,833.

-Bristol is the location of the general studios of ESPN, and the location of Lake Compounce, the United States's oldest continuously operating theme park.
+Bristol is the location of the general headquarters of ESPN, the location of Lake Compounce, the United States's oldest continuously operating theme park, and is facing approval in 2024 to become home to one of the largest biomedical waste incineration operations in the United States.

 Bristol was known as a clock-making city in the 19th century, and is the location of American Clock & Watch Museum.
-Bristol is the site of the former American Silver Company and its predecessor companies.
+Bristol is also the site of the former American Silver Company and its predecessor companies.

 Bristol's nickname is the "Mum City", because it was once a leader in chrysanthemum production and still holds an annual Bristol Mum Festival.

 History

 The area that includes present-day Bristol was originally inhabited by the Tunxis Native American tribe, one of the Eastern Algonquian-speaking peoples that shared the lower Connecticut River Valley.

-Originally, Bristol was within the boundaries of Farmington, Connecticut, which was incorporated in 1645.
+Originally, Bristol was within the boundaries of Farmington, Connecticut, which was incorporated in the Connecticut Colony in 1645.
 This deed was confirmed by another deed in 1650.
 The first actual settler of Bristol was Daniel Brownson, who built a house near West Street, but did not stay in the area very long.
 The first permanent settler was Ebenezer Barnes, who the next year built a home on King Street.
-Also in 1728, Nehemiah Manross arrived from Lebanon, and built a house north of Barnes Street, on the west side of King Street.
-The following year the first settlement arrived in what is now known as East Bristol when Nathaniel Messenger of Hartford and Benjamin Buck of Southington bought land and built houses along King Street.
+Also in 1728, Nehemiah Manross arrived from Lebanon, Connecticut, and built a house north of Barnes Street, on the west side of King Street.
+The following year the first settlement arrived in what became East Bristol when Nathaniel Messenger of Hartford and Benjamin Buck of Southington bought land and built houses along King Street.